MELROSE VETERANS MEMORIAL MIDDLE SCHOOL

 C) All monies collected at any fundraiser or event shall be counted in the presence of two members and a form of deposit slip shall be signed and given to the Treasurer.

 Section 1.
 General meetings of the Organization shall be held at least three times during the school year, with one of the three being the annual business meeting in May.
 Dates of general meetings of the Organization are to be determined by the Executive Board.
-A majority of contribution-paid members present at an Organization meeting shall constitute a quorum for the transaction of business.

 Section 2.
 The annual business meeting of the Organization shall be held in May for the purpose of electing officers and standing committee chairpersons, receiving reports of officers and committees, and transacting any other business that may arise.

 Section 4.
 Notice of all meetings shall be given at least five days prior to any regular or special meeting.
+Notice will be given via the Principal’s weekly email update, the PTO Facebook page and other social media, and through signage in the school.

 Section 5.
 The Executive Board shall meet as deemed necessary (i.e. monthly-bimonthly) with dates and times to be determined by the Board.
 Five members shall constitute a quorum for the transaction of business.